Alfresco/docs-alfresco/enterprise-viewer/latest/config/faq.md

 The front-end uses jQuery and Dojo.

-### Does Alfresco Enterprise Viewer allow concurrent access to annotate the same document by several users?
+### Does Enterprise Viewer allow concurrent access to annotate the same document by several users?

-Alfresco Enterprise Viewer allows any number of users to concurrently annotate a document since each users' annotations are stored as separate objects.
+Enterprise Viewer allows any number of users to concurrently annotate a document since each users' annotations are stored as separate objects.

-### I am seeing stale page images, does Alfresco Enterprise Viewer Cache?
+### I am seeing stale page images, does Enterprise Viewer Cache?
 How can I clear this cache?

 Yes.
 Enterprise Viewer makes heavy use of caching at both the Server and Browser level.
 To see totally fresh document pages, clear out AEV's server caches, as well as your browser cache to see your changes take effect.
 To clear a running instance of AEV's server cache, you can simply hit these endpoints: